For more information contact:

 Tuition Waiver Request

-Complete and print the Tuition Waiver Request form to request the tuition waiver and to initiate class registration.
+Complete and submit the Tuition Waiver Request form that is specific to the campus the individual plans to attend to request the tuition waiver and to initiate class registration.

 Completion and Approval